 In response to the challenges presented by Coronavirus (COVID-19), the government is taking several actions to bolster the economy, such as offering expanded unemployment, student loan relief, sending stimulus checks and more.

 As Coronavirus (COVID-19) continues to disrupt the U.S. economy, many have turned to the federal government for hope.
-To help provide relief, the Coronavirus Aid, Relief and Economic Security Act (CARES) — a $2 trillion stimulus package to help individuals, families and businesses— was signed into law.
+To help provide relief in these unprecedented times, the Coronavirus Aid, Relief and Economic Security Act (CARES) — a $2 trillion stimulus package to help individuals, families and businesses was signed into law.

 This relief will be taking many shapes over the coming months, such as: